AEDarkside/zcchallenge/README.md

         1. See https://www.python.org/download/mac/ for instructions

-- To install package 'request' use:
+- To install package 'requests' use:

-        pip install request
+        pip install requests

 ## Setting up PATH variables
 - For Windows: